IBM/CodeEngine/thumbnail/README.md

 $ ibmcloud ce app update --name thumbnail --env HIDE_BUTTON=true
 ```

 That's it.
-Go back to the web page, upload an picture and you should see the
+Go back to the web page, upload a picture and you should see the
 thumbnail automatically created without the need to press the Job Runner
 button.
 And with that you've now completed part 4 of the tutorial.